Registration & Refreshments

 APAC Legal Congress Welcome

-Opening Keynote by Guest of Honour
+Opening Keynote by Distinguished Guest

 In-House Counsel as Gatekeeper or Growth Partner: Which Role Is More Important for Technology Innovation?